barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 comments_id:
 ---

-This article is a deep(ish) dive into how to use traits for some special applications that require conditional compilation.
-I try to enforce that tho types have the same size at compile time and by doing that we'll explore the limits of Rust's current metaprogramming capabilities .
+The moment that spawned this article was when I asked myself _how hard can it be to make sure two types have the same size at compile time_?
+Well, it's complicated.
+This article does a deep dive into the limits of compile time metaprogamming in today's (and tonight's) Rust.

 # Motivation